ddbrennan/git-interview-baseline/README.md

 Switched to branch 'video-chat'
 ```

-Let's rename `video-chat-file` to `video-chat` to signify the code we wrote to complete the feature and commit this change.
-We can rename a file with `mv <original filename> <new filename>` BASH command.
+Let's rename `video-chat-file` to `video-chat` to mark it as a completed feature and commit this change.
+We can rename a file with `mv <original filename> <new filename>`.

 ```
 $ mv video-chat-file video-chat